Wind Power |Shooting the BreezeThe

 FURTHER READING

-1. The Cost of Wind: Negative Economic Effects of Global Wind Energy Development
+1. The Cost of Wind: Negative Economic Effects of Global Wind Power Development

 This article delves into the economic drawbacks associated with wind energy development on a global scale.
 It provides a structured review and analysis of electricity price volatility and the impact on housing values and employment.